 Our advisers can explain the differences between powers of attorney, advance decisions and wills and why you might consider getting them.

-We also offer a regular legal affairs clinic with a specialist advisor to help with more specific questions around Power of Attorney, Wills and Probate.
+We may also be able to offer a free legal affairs appointment with a specialist advisor to help with more specific questions around Power of Attorney, Wills and Probate.

 We can provide information however, we can't provide legal advice.